stevenelson35/stevenelson35.github.io/_posts/2021-08-22-homeward-bound.md

 published: true
 title: Homeward Bound
 ---
-The last stretch of our trek home
+The last stretch of our trek home started north of Atlanta.

 Camilla did some breakfast stretches.